arosien/scalaz-base-talk-201208/topics.md

  ** companion object apply() pattern
  * Validation is Applicative so you can combine multiple Validations where failures are accumulated

+Lenses
+ * removing case class copy-cruft

 Dependency Injection
  * Reader monad, really just function composition

-Lenses
- * removing case class copy-cruft
+ * Why this doesn't work without scalaz: no map/flatMap for Function1

 Writer/Logger

+composition
+ * fp folks always talk about composition. what's the big deal?
+ * examples of non-composable
+ * what you get "for free" with composition

+monads: trivial sequence -> for-comprehension -> add monads, and hence semantics, without changing the program